dagnall53/LocoSoundEffects/README.md

 A steam generator can be controlled (synchronous to the chuff) on pin D5.

 The code gradually increases speed, until a max is reched, when it applies the brakes and starts again.

+The sound samples are contained in a spiffs file, and can be created using audacity or similar, or downloaded from free sample sets from DCC sound suppliers